josericardopenase/foldercolors/README.md

 ## Screenshots

+For using is simple, click on three dots and select the option change color.

 ![Captura de pantalla 2024-10-23 a las 17 24 07](https://github.com/user-attachments/assets/c0369cc5-2819-4e0e-b04b-cbeba09cb814)

+Then, pick the color that you wont.

 ![Captura de pantalla 2024-10-23 a las 17 23 56](https://github.com/user-attachments/assets/bd23d1db-376a-4291-9149-0a74219bc254)

+Submit the changes and finally the color has been changed.

 ![Captura de pantalla 2024-10-23 a las 17 24 35](https://github.com/user-attachments/assets/3a23c524-3022-45fa-b643-8318d76df161)

 ## Requirements